-The Federal Reserve has faced a number of unprecedented challenges over the past couple of decades.
+The Federal Reserve has faced several unprecedented challenges over the past couple of decades.
 After the 2008 financial crisis, the central bank struggled to bring inflation back to its target levels.
-A little over a decade later, the COVID-19 pandemic sent asset prices plunging once again and inflation levels back down to depressed levels.
+A little over a decade later, the COVID-19 pandemic sent asset prices plunging once again and inflation levels back down to depressing levels.

-Let’s take a look at the Federal Reserve’s revised mandate, what it means for crypto investors and how you can hedge your portfolio.
+Let’s take a look at the revised mandate by the Federal Reserve, how there'll be a change in the Federal Reserve crypto investors' dynamics and how you can hedge your portfolio.

 The Federal Reserve’s mandate is to aim for maximum employment and price stability.
 In the past, the central bank defined price stability as two percent inflation as measured by the Personal Consumption Expenditures price index.
 The two percent goal was also symmetric, so there was equal concern with inflation falling above or below the target.